LucaAgostinelli/GPU-d2/README.md

-**On top of these 11, there are 6 additional bonus drivers** (`spmv_{rcm,fennel,block}_nccl_{acc,cusparse}`) implementing three alternative partitioning strategies instead of the baseline cyclic rule — see `bonus_partitioning_strategies/`'s own README for their table and usage.
+**On top of these 11, there are 6 additional bonus drivers** (`spmv_{rcm,fennel,block}_nccl_{acc,cusparse}`) implementing three alternative partitioning strategies instead of the baseline cyclic rule.
+See `bonus_partitioning_strategies/`'s own README for their table and usage.

 ---